Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 18 September 2025 14.24.40 UTC
+- WIB: Kamis, 18 September 2025 15.33.34 UTC
-- WITA: Kamis, 18 September 2025 15.24.40 UTC
+- WITA: Kamis, 18 September 2025 16.33.34 UTC
-- WIT: Kamis, 18 September 2025 16.24.40 UTC
+- WIT: Kamis, 18 September 2025 17.33.34 UTC

 Kutipan Inspiratif:
-"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
-I'll be honest with you.
-That's the truth."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: funny
+Kategori: nature